Ottodix/Eole-foobar-theme/INSTALL - README.txt

 This is a skin for the [foobar2000](https://www.foobar2000.org) audio player.

-THIS THEME REQUIRE FOOBAR 1.4 (or superior) !
+THIS THEME REQUIRES FOOBAR 1.4 (or superior) !

 ## Installation